sc420/music-score-editor-prototype-pattern/README.md

 `QSvgRenderer` to parse the SVG files.
 The parsing process may be expensive if there are lots of SVG files or when some SVG files are big.

-Later when a `QGraphicsItemGroup` is cloned, it simply reuses the `QSvgRenderer` to skip re-parsing the SVG files.
-This can be observed in the `qDebug` messages by seeing that `QSvgRenderer` with the same filename is only created once when you drag and drop a musical note the first time.
+Later when a `QGraphicsItemGroup` is cloned, we need to create `QGraphicsSvgItem` again since it can't be cloned, but we can reuse the `QSvgRenderer` (like its internal data) to skip re-parsing the SVG files.

+The reusing behavior can be observed in the `qDebug` messages by seeing that `QSvgRenderer` with the same filename is only created once when you drag and drop a musical note the first time.
 See `reuse_svg_renderers` and `find_or_create_svg_item` in [src/app/graphics.py](src/app/graphic.py) for related code.